rosette-api/java/python/examples/README.md

 Python Examples
 ==================

-To start with, examples contains python examples that are also embedded in the markdown end-user documentation for the Rosette API.

-The examples are in the python/examples/ directory.
+These examples are scripts that can be run independently to demonstrate the Rosette API functionality.

-Run `python setup.py install` in the `virtualenv` directory.
+Prerequisite: Either run `pip install rosette_api` or run `python setup.py install` in the python top level folder.

-Assuming you have installed requests and enum34, you can now run your desired endpoint.py file to see it in action.
+You can now run your desired _endpoint_.py file to see it in action.
-For example, run python/examples/categories.py if you want to see the categories functionality demonstrated.
+For example, run `python/examples/categories.py` if you want to see the categories functionality demonstrated.

 All files require you to input your Rosette API User Key after --key to run.